WinVector/pyvtreat/README.md

 ## Solution

-Some 'vreat' data treatments are “y-aware” (use distribution relations between independent variables and the dependent variable).
+Some `vreat` data treatments are “y-aware” (use distribution relations between independent variables and the dependent variable).

 The purpose of ‘vtreat’ library is to reliably prepare data for